 Fabulous/Fabuleux, with Lynn Hughes and Alain Thibault, with Geoffrey Jones, is a physical interface game for public interior spaces.
 Using the soft “squisher” interface object which senses room location, directional movement, and pressure, players seek out “hotspots” in the room’s three dimensional space to solve “connect the dots” challenges.
 By connecting together these invisible hotspots, players reveal objects on screen which relate to a story of modern vanity based on the dark Hans Christian Andersen fairy tale “The Girl Who Trod On A Loaf.”

-In the late 1990s, San Mateo-based Zowie Intertainment, one of two kids’ technology start-ups at Paul Allen’s Interval Research, developed and built the first generation of “connected toys” — what we would now call “Toys to Life” products.
+In the late 1990s, San Mateo-based Zowie Intertainment, one of two kids technology start-ups at Paul Allen’s Interval Research, developed and built the first generation of “connected toys” — what would later be called “Toys to Life” products.
 Redbeard’s Pirate Quest was a toy pirate ship which connected to your home PC.
-Using early RFID technology, it could track the motion of action figures and the ship’s mechanical parts (like the wheel at the ship’s helm, the deck hatch to the ship’s hold, and the telescope in the crows’ nest) to let kids control a pirate game on the screen.
+Using early RFID technology, it could track the motion of action figures and the ship’s mechanical parts (like the wheel at the ship’s helm, the deck hatch to the ship’s hold, and the telescope in the crow’s nest) to let kids control a pirate game on the screen.

 Redbeard’s cast of characters: Ollie, Errol, Nica, Captain Redbeard, and the Duke of Bones